 A British grime MC whose career has been a relentless evolution, from teenage chart-topper to a respected battle rapper and collaborative force in the scene.

-Chip, born Jahmaal Fyffe, exploded onto the UK music landscape as a teenager under the name Chipmunk, crafting pop-infused grime hits that conquered the charts.
-His debut single 'Oopsy Daisy' went straight to number one, making him a precocious star.
-But rather than rest on that early commercial success, he deliberately shed the 'munk' and reinvented himself.
-The 2010s saw Chip dive back into the raw, competitive heart of grime, engaging in legendary verbal clashes with other MCs that reaffirmed his technical skill and sharp wit.
-He became a bridge between generations and genres, collaborating with US hip-hop figures like T.I. and Meek Mill while remaining a foundational pillar of the UK scene.
-His output, marked by a relentless work ethic, spans mixtapes, albums, and viral freestyles.
-Chip's story is one of artistic integrity, a musician who refused to be frozen as a teen idol and instead fought to earn lasting respect on his own terms.
+Chip's debut single 'Oopsy Daisy' went straight to number one in the UK.
+Born Jahmaal Fyffe in 1990, he exploded onto the music landscape as a teenager under the name Chipmunk, crafting pop-infused grime hits.
+He deliberately shed the 'munk' and reinvented himself in the 2010s, diving into raw grime.
+He engaged in verbal clashes with other MCs that reaffirmed his technical skill and sharp wit.
+He collaborated with US hip-hop figures like T.I. and Meek Mill while remaining a foundational pillar of the UK scene.
+His output spans mixtapes, albums, and viral freestyles.
+He refused to be frozen as a teen idol, fighting to earn lasting respect on his own terms.

 1981–1996